 Speciality: General Surgery

-This programme provides a good and varied grounding in all the main General Surgical specialties, with additional opportunities for attachments to Paediatric surgery and Intensive Care.
+This programme provides a good and varied grounding in all the main General Surgical specialties, with additional opportunities for attachments to Paediatric surgery.
 There are also opportunities to experience Remote and Rural (R&R) surgery, and a programme for R&R training as a specialty interest is available for Higher Surgical trainees.

 There are wide ranging opportunities for research, audit and teaching on the programme at all stages.
 There are excellent facilities for collaborative research with the clinical and basic science departments of the University of Aberdeen and the medical school is on site.
 Several current trainees have completed and are currently undertaking research leading to Higher Degrees (MD) in both basic sciences and clinical research.
 Other trainees have chosen to pursue Higher Degrees in a wide range of subjects including, for example, Masters in Medical Law and in Public Health.
 A number of trainees are completing Medical Education qualifications at Certificate, Diploma and Masters levels.
 Several trainees are undertaking MSc qualifications in Surgical Sciences, Patient Safety etc. Research is not compulsory but is encouraged for educational development and to ensure that the trainee is competitive at interview for Fellowships and Consultant posts.
 Opportunities to undertake Higher Degrees are available in both Aberdeen and Inverness.